The Outer Forward

 The Inner Forward

 Now the inner forward edge seems like it’s different but yet is still the same.
-For example, skating on left foot on an inner forward edge.
-One would think that the right shoulder (the one on the inside of the circle) is the one that is controlling the edge and the free side.
+For example, skating on the left foot on an inner forward edge.
+One would think the right shoulder (the one on the inside of the circle) is the one that is controlling the edge and the free side.
 Guess what, it’s not!
 The left shoulder is still controlling the lean and edge while still skating on the left foot.
 The free foot, arm and shoulder are only there for counterbalance not control.
 Work on the inside edge on a figure circle and when skating on the left foot concentrate on the left shoulder for the balance control.
 When skating on the right foot inside edge concentrate on the right shoulder for the balance control.

 Once you have great balance and control skating forwards in a straight line, one foot, on your left and right edge if you haven’t already done so learn to skate backwards using the same principles!
 After you’ve mastered these things, you’ve learned the fundamentals of balance that will apply to everything else you do in skating.